haquefardeen/awesome-dot/README.md

 - [Demeter](https://www.dotmarketcap.com/coin/demeter) - A first Ceres airdrop token with its platform called Demeter Farming Platform and
   The play-to-Earn game is called DEO Arena.
 - [Entropretty](https://entropretty.com/)- A new tool to create algorithm based tattoo art for Web3Citizenship app.
+- [Anarchy Build](https://anarchy.build/)- a community innovation hub where creators working with ai can build in public.

 ## Utilities